GunioRobot/tootsie/README.md

   * `transcoding_options[height]`: desired video frame height in pixels.
   * `transcoding_options[format]`: File format.
   * `transcoding_options[content_type]`: Content type of resultant file.
 Tranz will not be able to guess this at the moment.
+  * `notification_url`: Optional notification URL.
+Progress will be reported using POSTs.

 Current limitations
 -------------------